 Vitamin C should be part of your daily diet.
 It is found in fruit (strawberries, papaya, and kiwi) and vegetables (peppers, broccoli, and peas).
 Women should get 75 mg of vitamin C per day, and men should get 90 mg.
 If you do not consume enough vitamin C in your diet, you may want to talk to your doctor about taking a supplement.
-Research studies suggest that vitamin C may prevent and treat pneumonia, but the issue remains unsettled.
+Research studies suggest that vitamin C may prevent and treat pneumonia.

 Zinc is an essential mineral that is found in almost every cell of the body.
 It is necessary for proper growth and immune function.
 If someone is deficient in this mineral, taking a daily zinc supplement may help to reduce the risk of developing pneumonia.
 Researchers have found that this is especially true for children who live in developing countries.
 If you want to take zinc or give it to your child, talk to the doctor first to find out if this is a good choice.